ttscoff/doing/README.md

 `doing yesterday` is great for stand-ups, thanks to [Sean Collins](https://github.com/sc68cal) for that.
 Note that you can show yesterday's activity from an alternate section by using the section name as an argument (e.g. `doing yesterday archive`).

+`doing on` allows for full date ranges and filtering. `doing on saturday`, or `doing on one month to today` will give you ranges.
+You can use the same terms with the `show` command by adding the `-f` or `--from` flag. `doing show @done --from "monday to friday"` will give you all of your completed items for the last week (assuming it's the weekend).

 #### Views

     view     - Display a user-created view